CityOfNewYork/DORIS-Publications-Portal/README.md

   `npm run build`--and will transfer it to `app/`.
   - Since **`master`** should always be in a production-ready state, `build.sh` should be executed before pushing to the branch whenever any frontend changes are made.

+- SQLAlchemy query code should be restricted to the `app/database/` directory.
+  - Rather than retrieving a user record directly via User.query.filter_by, for instance, a new method should be added to the `app.database.user.User` class and that method will be called to perform the retrieval.

 ### Redux Usage